 In "Move Along Home," the station's Starfleet Security liaison does not bother to check on where the senior staff is when none of them show up for work.
 Odo calls him out on his stupidity, and it should be of no surprise that he never appears again.

-In the episode "Hatchery", the entire crew of the Enterprise is playing a 40 minute game of Idiot Ball.
+In "Hatchery", the entire crew of the Enterprise is playing a 40 minute game of Idiot Ball.
 The captain gets exposed to a biological alien substance and shortly after starts acting strange.
 He soon has anyone who tries to reason with him confined to their room and starts to become completely delusional.
 When things get worse Tucker and Phlox talk about relieving him off duty on medical grounds, but don't go through with it because they can't force the captain to get an examination without having proof he's sick!
 Then the senior officers agree to start a mutiny and ambush the teams of soldiers stationed all over the ship, because they don't trust Major Hayes, who's in charge of the soldiers, to believe them that the captain is acting very strange.
 At the end of the episode, Hayes even points it out to them, why they hadn't just told him what's going on.

 Starfleet itself has this.
 The Enterprise is supposed to be their first emissary out into the galaxy.
 While it can't be expected to go perfectly, Starfleet seems to simply not even try in many cases.
 When the Enterprise initiates first contact with a new species?
 Captain Archer just kind of says whatever comes to mind.
 When they discover a new Earth-like planet to explore?
 The crew decides to go camping on it, without doing even basic things such as, oh I don't know... checking to see if the air is safe to breath.
 And the camping is ALL they do.
 Not even lip-service to science teams going down to do research while the main characters take some shore leave.